msg-byu/getting-started/README.md

 repositories list, it should be empty, then click `Add new repository`.
 A list of all your repositories should appear, click on the repository you made for this project and a 2 step process will appear on the screen.
-Step one will have a token for you to copy, go ahead and copy it, you can follow the link of examples in for uploading the reports but since I'm about to tell you how to do that it's completely optional.
+Step one will have a token for you to copy.
+Go ahead and copy it, you can follow the link of examples in for uploading the reports but since I'm about to tell you how to do that it's completely optional.
 Now go to your `tox.ini` file and add the following to the bottom of the file:

 ```
-    codecov --token='past your token here'
+    codecov --token='paste your token here'
 ```

 That's it.
 With that last line added Travis CI will now send your